maikelpenz/dataflow-automation-infra/README.md

 What makes Github Actions more interesting is that besides configuring and running pipelines it also offers a [marketplace](https://github.com/marketplace) of custom *actions* where developers [publish their own actions](https://docs.github.com/en/actions/creating-actions) so other developers/repositories can consume them.
 <br>
 <br>
-This project maintains a *custom Github Action* responsible for deploying workflows to Prefect Cloud.
+This project maintains a custom Github Action responsible for **deploying workflows to Prefect Cloud**.
 Other repositories can then point to this action to easily push their workflows to Prefect Cloud and run them inside AWS execution environments deployed by *dataflow-automation-infra*.
 Please [check this repository](https://github.com/maikelpenz/dataflow-sample-workflow) to see this custom action in use.

 &nbsp;<a name="architecture"/>
 ## Architecture